animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 I was told they'd wean me off before I was discharged.

-For the first three or so weeks, I was high.
+For the first three or so weeks, I was high and having fun.
 Then the fog rolled in.
 The chemical waterboarding was taking effect.

 Clinicians come in, telling me I have to keep taking the benzos.